jdraths/scrapes/src/blog/how-we-built-this-blog.md

 ### Netlify

 Netlify will auto-deploy.
-We currently set netlify auto-deploy to run from the `netlify` branch.
-It will deploy into the `deploy-netlify` folder on the `netlify` branch
+We currently set netlify auto-deploy to run from the `public` folder on the `master` branch.
+Compared to the gh-pages deploy method we had to allow the `public` folder in `.gitignore` Deploy steps:
+1. make whatever code changes you want
+2. `yarn run deploy` - this adds the deployed code to the `public` folder locally
+3. `git commit -a -m 'commit message'`
+4. `git push`
+5. netlify auto-deploys from there